-Income from State Government mainly comprises the appropriations for recurrent services approved by Parliament.
+Income from Government mainly comprises the appropriations for recurrent services approved by Parliament.
 Capital appropriations are not shown in this statement.
-In some cases, total income from State Government will match the net cost of services.
+In some cases, total income from Government will match the net cost of services.
 However, there will often be minor variations due to carryover commitments across financial years, and recognition of superannuation expenses associated with (now closed) defined benefits superannuation schemes, or where an agency has a revenue source in addition to service appropriation (e.g. Commonwealth grants or departmental fees and charges).

-For most agencies, the difference between net cost of services and income from State Government is their operating result, also known as a change in surplus/(deficiency) for the period.
+For most agencies, the difference between net cost of services and income from Government is their operating result, also known as a change in surplus/(deficiency) for the period.

-INCOME STATEMENT (a) (Controlled)
+(Controlled)